precice/config-visualizer/README.md

 ## Functionalities

 This code accepts several inputs seen below.
 These inputs can be accepted at startup or as stdin at runtime.
+Most of the optional parameters are used to hide or simplify the various relationsips between participants, communicators and meshes---use them to adjust the fidelity of output as required for easier viewing.

   Positional Parameters
   infile,
           The XML configuration file.
 Omit to read from stdin.

-  Keyword Parameters
+  Optional Parameters
   -o [OUTFILE], --outfile [OUTFILE]
           The resulting dot file.
 Omit to output to stdout.
   --data-access {full,merged,hide}